tankertux/pia-openvpn/README.md

 Due to the nature of the VPN client, this container must be started with some additional privileges, `--cap-add=NET_ADMIN` and `--device=/dev/net/tun` make sure that the tunnel can be created from within the container.

-Starting the container in privileged mode would also achieve this, but keeping the privileges to the minimum required is preferable.
+Starting the container in privileged mode seems to be required.
+I was unable to get this to work with the /dev/net/tun without running in privileged mode.

 ## Creating a container that uses PIA VPN
 ```Shell